Seitaro Hattori

 Seitaro Hattori (服部誠太郎, Hattori Seitarō) is a Japanese politician.
 He currently serves as governor of Fukuoka Prefecture since 2021.

 Early life and education

-Hattori was born on September 11, 1954, in Kitakyushu City in Fukuoka Prefecture.
+Hattori was born on September 11, 1954, in Kokura, (now part of Kokurakita-ku, Kitakyushu) in Fukuoka Prefecture.
 He graduated elementary at Kitakyushu Municipal Izumidai Elementary School.
 He graduated middle school at Kitakyushu City Shinozaki Middle School.
 He graduated high school at Fukuoka Prefectural Kokura High School.
 He graduated college at Chuo University Faculty of Law.

 Political career

 He started working at the Fukuoka Agriculture and Forestry Office and in 1977.
 He become the director of the Academic Affairs Division, Private School Promotion Bureau, General Affairs Department in 2004.
 He become the first person from within the government to be appointed as Director of the Finance Division, General Affairs Department in 2006.
 He become deputy director of General Affairs Department in 2009 and he was promoted as the Director of Welfare and Labor Affairs Department in 2010.